jharmison-redhat/php-app-migration/README.md

     1. Show the IIS UI in one of the winweb servers
     1. Show the index.php inside this repo being a simple toy example app with some basic database queries
 1. Show what a BuildConfig looks like in OpenShift, maybe just clicking through the GUI to create a new one
-1. Change the branch from `main` to `main+1` via `git checkout main+1` or similar, and rerun the bootstrap on the new branch
+1. Change the branch from `main` to `main+1` via `git checkout main+1` or similar, and rerun the bootstrap on the new branch (without such a forceful application)
     ```sh
-    oc apply -k cluster/bootstrap
+    oc apply --server-side=true -k cluster/bootstrap
     ```
 1. Show the Route and Services and highlight how the Route changed after the second reconciliation
 1. Show in the console that the Build is running from the BuildConfig